-Alice Ruby, the director of the Sperm Bank of California, the only not-forprofit sperm bank in Berkeley, Calif.
-The Sperm Bank of California was the first sperm bank to spearhead the idea of the identity-release donor in 1983.
-Ruby says that the bank's research of adolescent donor conceived children has shown that more than 80 percent of them are interested in finding their donors in the future.
-Ruby also said that only about 30 percent of families in their first class of identity-release donors have come looking for their donors.
+The Easiest Way to Get a Home Loan profit sperm bank in Berkeley, Calif.
+Ruby, who was the first to spearhead the idea of the identity-release donor, says that her bank's research has shown that the majority of families are not interested in finding their sperm donors.
+In 2008, the bank presented a research study at the conference of the American Society for Reproductive Medicine that found that only about 30 percent of families in their first class of identity-release donors have come looking for their donors.
 "We now tell donors that we'll protect their identity, but that we cannot promise that future medical or technological advances will not make it possible for someone to identify who they are," she adds.
 Some sperm banks are changing their policies for fear that anonymous donors might withdraw from the program and hurt their bottom line.
 Cryos International, a sperm bank based in Copenhagen, Denmark, that claims to be the largest bank in the world, has started to offer a new program that it's dubbing "Invisible Donors."
 It's a system where donors can offer very few registered characteristics so they will be more difficult to track, and the bank keeps track of them by fingerprints instead of donor number.
 "I'm fully aware of the future child's needs, and I fully understand and support children who will search for their donor [and] half-siblings, but the fact is that it is wrong to search for a donor who claimed anonymity," says Ole Schou, the director of Cryos International.
 She may be right that it will become increasingly difficult for a donor to hide, which means the moral decision of whether to trace him and ignore his request for anonymity will rest less on the banks and more on the parents and offspring.
 If DNA testing does become more ubiquitous, it may be that even a very few traits will make the men traceable.
 What will they do then? wonders Kramer.
 "Create men without DNA?"
 Become a fan of DoubleX on Facebook.
 Follow us on Twitter.

-Correction, March1, 2010: The article originally said Michelle Jorgensen lived in
+March1, 2010: The piece originally said Michelle Jorgensen lived in Nederland,